frederic-perez/AmE-dictionary/data/idioms.md

 __guilt complex__ :two: A very strong and persistent feeling of guilt regarding something or some event. _John developed a guilt complex after forcing his brother to move out._
 __guilty pleasure__ :four: Something that one enjoys or finds pleasurable but knows or feels to be bad, inferior, aberrant, or lowbrow, especially as might be perceived or judged by other people.
 __gulp down__
+__gun down__
 __gun it__ :two: To accelerate or increase speed suddenly or rapidly; to travel or move very quickly.
 Usually said while traveling in an automobile. _We’ll have to gun it if we want to make it to the movie on time!_
 __gung ho__
+__gung-ho__ Exceptionally enthusiastic, eager, or zealous, sometimes overly so.
 __gunk__ :two: __1__ _slang_ Any unpleasant residue or matter.
 The word originated as a trademark name for a degreasing solution. _You’re gonna need a more powerful cleaner to get that gunk off the sides of the tub._ __2__ _slang_ A glue or aerosol that one inhales in order to become high. _Gunk is dangerous stuff, you know._ __3__ Nonsense. __4__ A fool, a dullard. __5__ Anything worthless, unpleasant, undesired.
 __gush over (someone or something)__
 __gush over__ _v_ To speak or write about something or someone with wild enthusiasm: _They returned from the new store and gushed over the great shoes they had bought._
 __gut bomb__ Any greasy, filling junk food.
 __gut factor__
 __gut feeling__ An intuition, an instinctive feeling about something.
+__gut punch__ A “gut punch” is an expression that is typically used to describe a sudden, painful, or shocking experience that leaves a person feeling emotionally or physically drained.
+It can be used both figuratively and literally to describe something that is unexpectedly hurtful or upsetting.
 __gut-bucket__ __1__ _offensive slang_ A derogatory term for a fat or obese person. _We left the bar when we realized it was seedy and filled with nothing but old gut-buckets looking for easy women._ __2__ A free-spirited style of jazz or blues music. _The band surprised the audience by playing a few of their songs in a gut-bucket style._ _A gut-bucket string band._ __3__ A stringed instrument used in folk music that is made from a metal washtub . _Grandpop brought out his old gut-bucket and started playing folk songs beside the fire._
 __gut-wrenching__ :two: Agonizing; extremely distressing, unpleasant, or emotionally disturbing; having a severe effect on one’s feelings. _What a gut-wrenching loss for the young athlete, who poured her heart and soul into this match._
 __gym bunny__ Someone who is obsessively preoccupied with maintaining or improving their physique and thus spends a large amount of time at the gym to do so.